 Distinguishing between sleep apnea and TMJ can be difficult.
 With TMJ, you will likely experience jaw pain at other points in the day, and may also clench during the day.
-Headaches may also persist or trigger again later in the day.
+Experiencing a headache every morning may also persist or trigger again later in the day.
 Watch out for other TMJ symptoms like jaw sounds, tinnitus, vertigo, neck pain, and upper back pain.

 Sleep apnea headaches tend to disperse within a short period of wakening.
 You may not have jaw pain during the day, but you’ll notice other symptoms of sleep apnea, such as daytime sleepiness, fatigue, a lack of energy, and possibly several other related health conditions.

 Of course, it’s possible–quite likely, even–that you have both conditions.
 Malposition of the jaw that can contribute to TMJ can also make the airway narrow and more likely to collapse at night.